bclay/pamentor/Markdown/css.md

 Poke around on [Bootstrap](http://getbootstrap.com/).
 There are two main ways to use it in a website.

-- _Borrow Elements_: You can use page elements straight from Bootstrap, such as buttons, navigation bars, search bars, et cetera.
+- _Borrow Elements_: You can use [page elements](http://getbootstrap.com/components/) straight from Bootstrap, such as buttons, navigation bars, search bars, et cetera.

 - _Adapt a Template_: You can take entire templates built by Bootstrap and change them for your own purposes.
+This can be accomplished by opening the template, right-clicking, and saving the page as an html file.

 You're welcome to download Bootstrap, but it's probably easier just to link to the website you want (or download just the files you want off the Internet).